 - What are the benefits of YAML vs JSON vs MessagePack serialization formats?

-- How would you check if a file exists using the File object in the command line?
+- How can you check if a file or directory exists?